Frequently Asked Questions

 See Questions about Money for more information about how your money is spent.

-In addition to this, all volunteers aged 21 and over who are participating in a project that involves working with children are required to provide a criminal record check as part of the application process.
+In addition to this, all volunteers aged 21 and over (or 18 and over in Bolivia, Cambodia, Costa Rica, Fiji, and Romania) who are participating in a project that involves working with children are required to provide a criminal record check as part of the application process.
 We will contact you about this after receiving your completed application form.

 These questions relate to the time you are overseas as a volunteer.
 For questions relating to the time before you go, please see FAQ's - Before you go.Display all